MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/implements-statement.md

 >
 > Interface inheritance can, of a sort, be mimicked using the VBA language through the use of the **Implements** statement (although strictly speaking it is interface implementation rather than interface inheritance).

 When implementing an interface where the implementation is enforced using the **Implements** statement, you must code for all the **Public** interface prototypes that determine properties & methods.
-For each **Public** property prototype of the interface, you need to implement both a [**Property Get** method](../../reference/user-interface-help/property-get-statement.md) & an appropriate value-setting method (either a [**Property Let** method](../../reference/user-interface-help/property-let-statement.md) or a [**Property Set** method](../../reference/user-interface-help/property-set-statement.md)) for the related property.
-For **Public** method prototypes of the interface, you simply code functions for the interface's **Public** function prototypes, sub procedures for the interface's **Public** sub-procedure prototypes, & corresponding property procedures for the interface's **Public** property-procedure prototypes, in the implementation.
+For each [**Public** variable](../../reference/user-interface-help/public-statement.md) prototype of the interface, you need to implement a [**Property Get** method](../../reference/user-interface-help/property-get-statement.md) & one or more appropriate value-setting methods (a [**Property Let** method](../../reference/user-interface-help/property-let-statement.md), a [**Property Set** method](../../reference/user-interface-help/property-set-statement.md), or both) for the related property.
+For **Public** procedure prototypes of the interface, you simply code functions for the interface's **Public** function prototypes, sub procedures for the interface's **Public** sub-procedure prototypes, & corresponding property procedures for the interface's **Public** property-procedure prototypes, in the implementation.

 The name of each implementing member needs to be text composed of the following three parts in the order specified: _interface name_; an underscore character ('\_'); _name of corresponding prototype member being implemented_.
 The parameter definitions & return-value type of each implementing member must match those of the corresponding interface prototype member being implemented.